Certifiable Risk-Based Engineering Design Optimization: Reliability-based Design Optimization

 \begin{remark}[Optimization considerations] While there are several advantages of using PoF and RBDO, there are several potential drawbacks.
 First, PoF is not necessarily a convex function w.r.t.\ design variables $\bd$ even when the underlying limit state function is convex w.r.t.\ $\bd$.
 Thus, we cannot formulate a convex optimization problem even when underlying functions $f$ and $g$ are convex w.r.t.\ $\bd$.
 This is important because convexity guarantees convergence of standard and efficient algorithms to a globally optimal design under minimal assumptions since every local optimum is a global optimum in that case.
 Second, the computation of PoF gradients can be ill-conditioned, so traditional gradient-based optimizers that require accurate gradient evaluations tend to face challenges.
 While PoF is differentiable for the specific case when $\bd$ only contains parameters of the distribution of $Z$, such as mean and standard deviation, PoF is in general not a differentiable function.
 Consequently, PoF gradients may not exist and when using approximate methods, such as finite difference, the accuracy of the PoF gradients could be poor.
 Some of these drawbacks can be addressed by using other methods for estimating the PoF gradients, but they have been developed under potentially restrictive assumptions~\cite{uryasev1995derivatives,royset2007extensions,tretiakov2000star}, which might not be easily verifiable for practical problems.
 Third, PoF can suffer from sensitivity to the failure threshold due to it being a discontinuous function w.r.t.\ threshold $t$.
-As mentioned in Remark~\ref{r:hardthresh}, the choice of failure threshold is often uncertain; thus, one would ideally prefer to have a measure of risk that is less sensitive to small changes in $t$. \end{remark}
+Since the choice of failure threshold could be uncertain, one would ideally prefer to have a measure of risk that is less sensitive to small changes in $t$.
+We further expand on this issue in Remark~\ref{r:contbPOF}. \end{remark}